About Trees in the California Redwood Forests

 The California trees people call "redwoods" are actually two distinct species, both of them best described in superlatives.

-Coastal redwoods (sequoia sempervirens) are the tallest living things on on our planet, growing 300-350 feet tall and 16-18 feet across, with record specimens soaring 360 feet.
-They are the primary tree in the redwood forests that grow from near the California coast from the northern border down to Big Sur.
+Coastal redwoods (sequoia sempervirens) are the tallest living things on our planet, growing 300-350 feet tall and 16-18 feet across, with record specimens soaring 360 feet.
+They are the primary trees in the redwood forests that grow from near the California coast from the northern border down to Big Sur.

 Redwood forests are so plentiful in California that you'll find almost a dozen parks with "redwood" in their name, along with a national park and quite a few regional ones.
 Any of them will give you a glimpse of the magnificent trees and the forests they grow in, but we think the redwood forests listed below are some of the best places to see them.
 They're listed in geographic order from north to south.

 Best Places to See California's Redwood ForestsWe recommend reading a little bit about the redwood forest before you visit so you can better appreciate it.